-- The school will discuss and agree age appropriate acceptable use rules with children regarding the appropriate use of cameras, such as places children cannot take the camera (e.g. unsupervised areas, toilets etc.). - All staff will be made aware of the acceptable use rules regarding children's use of cameras and will ensure that children are appropriately supervised when taking images for official or curriculum use. - Members of staff will act as role models of positive behaviour to the children by encouraging them to ask permission before they take any photos. - Photos taken by children for official use will only be taken with parental/carer consent and will be processed in accordance with the Data Protection Act 2018. - Parents/carers will be made aware that children will be taking photos/videos of other children and will be informed how these images will be processed.
+- The Ark will discuss and agree age appropriate acceptable use rules with children regarding the appropriate use of cameras, such as places children cannot take the camera (e.g. unsupervised areas, toilets etc.). - All staff will be made aware of the acceptable use rules regarding children's use of cameras and will ensure that children are appropriately supervised when taking images for official or curriculum use. - Members of staff will act as role models of positive behaviour to the children by encouraging them to ask permission before they take any photos. - Photos taken by children for official use will only be taken with parental/carer consent and will be processed in accordance with the Data Protection Act 2018. - Parents/carers will be made aware that children will be taking photos/videos of other children and will be informed how these images will be processed.

-School Trips
+Trips

-- Volunteers helping on school trips must be made aware of any rules restricting the use of personal devices to take photographs. - The school will decide if children are allowed to use their own cameras, phones, tablets and other connected devices, during a school trip on an individual event basis.

-- On some school trips pupils may be allowed to take personally owned disposable cameras.
-Their use will be monitored by staff and may be confiscated if misused. - Personally owned tablets, phones and other connected devices are not permitted to be used on school trips due to difficulties supervising the suitability of images shared over the internet.
+- Volunteers helping on trips must be made aware of any rules restricting the use of personal devices to take photographs. - The Ark staff will decide if children are allowed to use their own cameras, phones, tablets and other connected devices, during a school trip on an individual event basis. - Personally owned tablets, phones and other connected devices are not permitted to be used on trips due to difficulties supervising the suitability of images shared over the internet.